Joey Boy (film): Critical reception

 The Monthly Film Bulletin wrote: "This laboured farce makes a peculiarly dispiriting addition to the list of Launder-Gilliat productions.
 The script, an anthology of clichés of barrack-room and wide-boy humour, interspersed with juvenile horseplay and tired vulgarity, is bereft of wit and originality.
 Since Frank Launder's sluggish direction fails to remedy these deficiencies, the film is as visually shoddy as it is unfunny.
 In the circumstances, it is not too surprising that Harry H. Corbett's central performance should resolve itself into an unpleasingly complacent display of mugging, and the experienced supporting players make equally little of their unpromising material.
 The film does perhaps perk up slightly with the visit of the parliamentary delegation, but only by comparison with the tedium of what has gone before, and the final shot (Harry H. Corbett pulling a lavatory chain) is all too crudely apt."

 The Guardian called it a "hopelessly ramshackle vehicle" for Harry Corbett.

-Britmovie wrote, "despite pretensions to follow in the same vein as the Boulting Brothers Private's Progress [1956] there's a distinct lack of humour here, the combined talents of TV comics Harry H. Corbett, Reg Varney and Stanley Baxter are sadly wasted in this fitful film."
+Kine Weekly wrote: "This comedy, lacking in variety, makes rather heavy going and does not begin to sparkle before the ladies appear on the scene."